artichectJ/Digit-and-Alphabet-Recognition-using-EMNIST/README.md

  - **Balanced across uppercase/lowercase**
  - Preprocessing includes grayscale normalization and resizing to 28x28
  - Download the matlab zip file
+ - Extract the zip file to the same directory to get the entire EMNIST Dataset

 # Tech Stack